-Year 7s will have their own designated toilets.
+Each learning community will have its own designated toilets.

 6 Visitors to the School Site

 Visitors to the school site, including parents, will be kept to a minimum and will be advised not to come in during the core hours that children are here (8.20am-3.30pm).
 We have always prided ourselves on having an 'open door' policy and a friendly reception; sadly, however, during this time, parents must not attend the school without an appointment.